jankrepl/deepdow/README.md

 # `deepdow` is not ...
 - focused on active trading strategies, it only finds allocations to be held over some horizon (**buy and hold**)
-    - one implication of this is that there is no need to handle transaction costs
+    - one implication is that transaction costs associated with frequent, short-term trades, will not be a primary concern
-- a reinforcement learning framework, however one might easily reuse `deepdow` layers in other deep learning applications
+- a reinforcement learning framework, however, one might easily reuse `deepdow` layers in other deep learning applications
 - a single algorithm, instead, it is a framework that allows for easy experimentation with powerful building blocks